PiERN: Token-Level Routing for Integrating High-Precision Computation and Reasoning: PiERN-BMS Modeling Paradigm

+The primary objective of this task is to predict the remaining State of Health (SoH) of a battery based on time-series current data.
+Battery health is a core indicator for measuring battery performance degradation, typically defined as the ratio of the current remaining capacity to the initial capacity of the battery:

+The battery degradation is a complex non-linear process affected by multiple coupled physicochemical reactions and mechanisms, such as electrode material aging, electrolyte decomposition, and solid electrolyte interphase growth.
+These dynamics are usually modelled with PDEs.
+In the PiERN-BMS framework, this task serves as the benchmark for the non-linear neural network expert.

-The data input include two main information.
-First is the time-series current data, which refers to 11 current values collected over a 2-hour period with a sampling interval of 12 minutes.
-Second is the time of the to-be-predicted time point and its corresponding current value.
-The above information constitutes 13 input feature values.
-In addition, the initial health status of the battery is set to 1 by default.
-In terms of data scale, the training dataset contains 7,200 matching samples of "current data - time point - state of health", and the test dataset contains 2,400 samples of the same type.
-Both of the training dataset and the test dataset are generated based on the P2D model constructed via COMSOL Multiphysics modeling.
-All training data are used in the training process of the expert model and the fine-tuning task of the large language model.
+The input data for this task comprises two main categories of information constituting 13 input feature values.
+The first component is the time-series current data, consisting of 11 current values collected over a 2-hour period with a sampling interval of 12 minutes.
+The second component includes the specific time point to be predicted and its corresponding current value.
+Additionally, the initial health status of the battery is set to 1 by default.

+Regarding the data scale and source, the dataset is generated based on the Pseudo-Two-Dimensional (P2D) model constructed via COMSOL Multiphysics modeling.
+The repository contains a total of 9,600 samples matching the pattern of "current data - time point - state of health".
+Specifically, the training dataset contains 7,200 samples, while the test dataset contains 2,400 samples.